Technically great, but the iO6 is nearly identical & a lot cheaper

 The iO7 is a very stylish looking electric brush that cleans the teeth well.

-It has some innovative features that can be beneficial for some, but for the vast majority, there are alternative models worth considering over the 7.
+It has some innovative features that may be beneficial for some.

 - A premium looking handle with a built-in display

 - Rapid recharging with the magnetic charging stand

 - Real-time tracking via Bluetooth can be valuable for the most committed users

 - Requires iO specific heads which are more expensive

 - Bluetooth connectivity isn’t essential and adds to the cost

 The iO6 is a better value toothbrush

 By opting for the iO Series 6 rather than the iO7, you are likely to save yourself a fair amount of money.